carlesbadenes/carlesbadenes.github.io/_pages/research.md

 Prospective Students

 If you are interested in any of these research projects, I would be happy to talk to you.
-If you want to work with me as a graduate student, keep in mind that first you need to be admitted into our Graduate Program, you can find detailed instructions on how to apply [here](https://www.physicsandastronomy.pitt.edu/graduate/how-apply).
+If you want to work with me as a graduate student, keep in mind that first you need to be admitted into our Graduate Program.
+You can find detailed instructions on how to apply [here](https://www.physicsandastronomy.pitt.edu/graduate/how-apply).